Timber Bridge Preservation in El Paso, Park & Teller Counties

 Motorists can expect the following impacts during the period of construction:

-• Single weekday lane closures with traffic shifts and holds at three bridge locations:
+- Single weekday lane closures with traffic shifts and brief holds at all bridge locations:

-• During lane closures, flaggers will be present to manage alternating directions of traffic with traffic holds up to 15 minutes expected
+- During lane closures, flaggers will be present to manage alternating directions of traffic with traffic holds up to five minutes expected